sjxliu/milestone1/readMe.md

 11/14/21 [Working]:
 I got the menu to lnk with my game.
 Opted out and just used an a href but now my button is not styled...
 Success!
 Tried 2 ways to make instructions popup.
 Taking a break from css to go back to JS because I *need* to get it functional.
 The crude and basic method I used to make the character and deadly object is unsexy and not dry.
 After watching reading/watching vids I think it would be better if I put theose 2 elements into different JS files completely.

+11/15/21 [Javascript]:
+Inside of coding the collision detection I learned I can call it from a library.